krzentner/language-world/data/text-davinci-003-old/chain_md/door-close-2.md

 Steps:  1.
-Put gripper near the door handle  2.
-Push the door closed  3.
-Move the door to the target location
+Put gripper around edge of door  2.
+Push door closed  3.
+Move door to target location
-    If the door handle is not near the robot's gripper, move the gripper near the door handle.
-    - When the door handle is not near the robot's gripper, the robot should put gripper near door handle.
+- When the robot's gripper is not around edge of door, the robot should put gripper around edge of door.
-    If the door handle is near the robot's gripper, push the door closed.
-    - When the door handle is near the robot's gripper, the robot should push door closed.
+- When the robot's gripper is around edge of door, the robot should push door closed.
-    If the door is closed, move the door to the target location.
 - When the door is closed, the robot should move door to target location.